MY RESPONSE TO HARVARD LAW PROFESSOR ALAN DERSHOWITZ'S CONDEMNATION OF

 repeatedly asserted that "

 Most Americans are unaware of what is included in the nearly 300 words that make up the Ten Commandments as set out in Exodus and Deuteronomy and translated in the King James (and other) versions of the Bible.
-They know only the Cliff's Notes version: "Thou shalt not kill" (or "murder," depending on which translation one accepts); "Thou shalt not commit adultery," which, in its time applied only to married women, not married men, who were free to have sex with unmarried women; and "Thou shalt not steal" or "bear false witness."
+They know only the Cliff's Notes version: "You shall not kill" (or "murder," depending on which translation one accepts); "You shall not commit adultery," which, in its time applied only to married women, not married men, who were free to have sex with unmarried women; and "You shall not steal" or "bear false witness."

 In theory at least, all civilized societies recognize those ancient